apache/flink-statefun/docs/content/docs/io-module/flink-connectors.md

 The source-sink I/O module allows you to plug in existing, or custom, Flink connectors that are not already integrated into a dedicated I/O module.
-For details of how to build a custom connector see the official [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable).
+Please see the official Apache Flink documentation for a full list of [available connectors](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/connectors/) as well as details on how to build your own.
+Connectors can be plugged into the runtime via an [embedded module]({{< ref "docs/deployment/embedded" >}})

 ## Dependency